-Our Youth Arts art integration residencies consist of elementary, middle school and high school programs.
-Lead artists work with teachers and site coordinators to ensure that any special needs of students are addressed and that all students are supported to participate fully.
+Our art education program consists of in-school and after-school residencies at public schools in Oakland.
+Our teaching artists work with school leadership, teachers and site coordinators to ensure that any special needs of students are addressed and that all students are supported to participate fully.

 KEY ARTIST RESIDENCY’S OBJECTIVES: